samkanta/GettingCleaningData-CourseProject/README.md

 tidy_data.txt | The output of the R Script, meeting the criteria of "tidy" data.

 ## Data Source
-The data files for the Project were made available from the UC Irvine Machine Learning Repository,
+The original data files for the Project were made available from the UC Irvine Machine Learning Repository (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ## The Data Analysis [run_analysis.R]

 There are five (5) major processes to getting and cleaning data in the **run_analysis.R** file:

-1. Reading in multiple data files
+1. Reading in and combining multiple data files
-2. Combining data files
-3. Creating subsets for only features that are a measurement of mean or SD (standard deviation)
+2. Creating subsets for only features that are a measurement of mean or SD (standard deviation)
-4. Reading in activity labels that are applied to the subsets
+3. Reading in activity labels that are applied to the subsets
-5. Reshaping of data into what is considered a tidy data set
+4. Reshaping of data into what is considered a tidy data set
-6. Generating the tidy data set output.
+5. Generating the tidy data set output.
-7.

-The actual script was written as a *function*, see the run_analysis.R for details, but the sequence of arguments within the function were:
+The entire R script was written as a *function* - see the run_analysis.R for details.

-1. Reading in IDs for the 'train' and 'test' data sets - read.table
-2. Combining 'train' and 'test' data sets into one data frame - rbind
-3. Reading in the list of features, i.e. the labels
-4. Subset the mean and std results - grep
-5.
-6.
-7. Generate the output of the tidy data into a text file  - write.table

 ## Output [tidy_data.txt]
 The output from the run_analysis.R script was a data file containing the final tidy data set.
 The three conditions for 'tidy' data, according to Wickham (2014):